acme-sky/bank-service/README.md

 ## Build

 > [!TIP]
-> You can use `./build.sh` for a step-by-step guide for deploying.
+> You can use `./build.sh` for a step-by-step setup guide for deploying.

 You need to set up